odoo/owl/doc/component.md

 interface.
 Therefore, some care should be made to make this method as fast as possible.

-The widget rendering will take place after `willStart` is completed.
+The component rendering will take place after `willStart` is completed.

 #### `mounted()`